Saugeen River: Course

 From its source in the Osprey Wetland Conservation Lands, the Saugeen River flows westerly before briefly turning to the north and flowing through the village of Wareham.
 After leaving Wareham, the river turns west again before then flowing southwest and crossing Ontario Highway 10.
 After crossing the highway the Saugeen meanders to the south-southwest before turning west again and then turning to the north and flowing through the village of Priceville.
 After reaching Priceville, the Saugeen flows generally westward and parallels the old route of Ontario Highway 4.
 The Saugeen flows westward into the town of Durham where it falls over McGowan Falls, a cascade waterfall in the Durham Conservation Area.
 Upon exiting the Durham Conservation Area the river crosses Ontario Highway 6 in downtown Durham.
 After leaving the town of Durham the Saugeen River turns northwest where it takes in the Rocky Saugeen River.
 Shortly afterwards the Saugeen makes a sharp turn to the south.
-Flowing south, the Saugeen takes in the Styx River before taking in Camp Creek near the village of Allan Park.
+Flowing south, the Saugeen takes in the Styx River before taking in Camp Creek north of the village of Allan Park.
 The Saugeen then turns west again, once again paralleling what was once Highway 4.
 The Saugeen River then skirts the northern edge of the town of Hanover before entering the Darroch Nature Reserve where it takes in the South Saugeen River.
 The Saugeen River then continues flowing west until it makes a sharp north turn near the town of Walkerton.
 The Saugeen then flows north through Walkerton and continues north-northwest.
 The Saugeen River then enters the town of Paisley where it takes in the Teeswater River in the center of the town and then takes in the North Saugeen River just north of Paisley.
 The river then continues northwards through the Saugeen Bluffs Conservation Area and then flows north into Denny's Dam Conservation Area.
 The Saugeen then turns west and enters the town of Southampton; it crosses Ontario Highway 21 at the Zgaa-biig-ni-gan Bridge before emptying into Lake Huron.